 Blátindur requires some serious scrambling up its steep and craggy slope.
 There are no chains or ropes along the track, nor any carved out steps.
 You have to be prepared to crawl on hands and feet up on rocky paths, and sometimes even bumslide down the track if necessary.

 Safe to say that it’s not a good idea to do this walk when there is a stiff breeze howling around the peaks of Dalfjall.
 If the weather is good, the effort is absolutely worth it.
 But I wouldn’t recommend this hike if you have any fear of heights whatsoever.

 The actual Blátindur hike from the ridge above Herjólfsdalur is not marked, and basically just a sheep trail.
 I made a detailed description with photos of this track, to help you decide whether or not this is for you.
 I update these articles on a regular basis, so you’ll often find new information and practical tips.
 When I lived on Heimaey, I hiked up to Blátindur many times (including winter), and I keep coming back to Vestmannaeyjar every year.

 Looking up its sheer cliffs is quite intimidating…

-The scramble up to Blátindur starts at the western end of Eggjarnar, the ridge above Herjólfsdalur.
-You can do it as an extension of the ridge track, or go up directly on the zigzag path from the bottom of the valley – on the left side as you look into it.
+The scramble up to Blátindur begins at the western end of Eggjarnar, the Herjólfsdalur ridge.
+You can do the Blátindur hike as an extension of the ridge track, or go up directly on the zigzag path from the bottom of Herjólfsdalur.

-It takes about 20 minutes of solid plodding up to the ridge, and another 20 minutes of scrambling to the top.
-But you will need plenty of time & margin to enjoy the breathtaking views too 😉
+It takes about 20 minutes of solid plodding up to the ridge along the zigzag path.
+From there, it’s another 20 minutes of scrambling to the top of Blátindur.
+But you will need plenty of time & margin to enjoy the breathtaking views too. 😉

 The daunting peaks of Dalfjall.